pghalliday/reflectr/README.md

 main()
 ```

-For examples on how to get the OAuth token, etc, see `./lib/config.js`.
+For an example of how to get the OAuth token, etc, see `./lib/config.js`.

 For examples on how to plug in progress and logging implementations, see `./lib/log.js` and `./lib/ui.js`.